pstate/pstate.github.io/_build/tutorial/tutorial.md

-Below gives an example of a system with invariants.
-The TV control activity is partitioned into two states, Working and Standby.
-The initial state is Standby.
-When the chart is in the Working state, it is in both the Picture and Sound states.
-Within XOR state Picture, the chart is in one of the state WarmingUp or Displaying.
-Within XOR state Sound, the system is in one of the states Waiting, On, or Off.
-The invariant of Working is that whenever Picture is in Displaying, Sound must not be in Waiting, i.e. must be either in On or Off.
-The invariant of Sound states that the sound level _lev_ must be between 1 and 10.
-The event _power_ causes the chart to flip between Standby and Working, no matter in which substates of Working the chart is.
-The transition on event warm broadcasts event _soundOn_.
-The transition on events down can only be taken if lev > 1 and when taken, will decrement lev.
-The transition on power to Working sets Picture and Sound to the default initial states WarmingUp and Waiting and sets lev to 5.
+Below is an example of a TV set.
+The picture and sound are separate systems.
+The TV can be turned on and off, and the sound can be adjusted.<br>
+The invariants in this example are:
+* Whenever Picture is in Displaying, Sound must not be in Waiting, i.e. must be either in On or Off.
+* The sound level _lev_ must be between 1 and 10.